zahiruldu/global.hackathon/Teams/Coddee-Break/ABOUT.md

 ## About us

 * Kuzma: being mostly PHP back end web developer recent years, I have experience in a variety of languages starting from low-level assemblers to exotic Prolog
-* Vadim: third year university student, full-stack PHP+HTML+CSS+JS web developer and passionate gamer
+* Vadim: third year university student, full-stack PHP+HTML+CSS+JS web developer, intrested in games

 ## Our goals